guettli/python-custom-strings/README.md

 Check [PEP 501 -- General purpose string interpolation](https://www.python.org/dev/peps/pep-0501/)

+# HTML specific or generic?

+The solution could be specific to HTML or it could be generic.

+Although "generic" usualy means "better", in this context an implementation specific to HTML might have a benefit.

+Imagine you could share code which creates HTML via different frameworks like Django, Flask, FastAPI.

 # Goal

 I would like to shorten the above code to something similar to this: